The Newfoundland and Labrador Teachers’ Association By-Laws

 (2) The Executive shall establish its rules of procedures and its decision on matters of procedure shall be final and not subject to appeal or review by a Court of Law.

 (3) The Executive shall, before finding upon any complaint, and after receiving all other evidence, afford any member, whose act is complained of, the opportunity of being heard and presenting evidence in respect of the complaint.
-A member shall be deemed to have had the opportunity of being heard and presenting evidence in respect of the complaint if s/he is given not less than seven days notice, in writing, of the time and place at which s/he may be heard, and present evidence together with a description of the complaint and evidence against him/her.
+A member shall be deemed to have had the opportunity of being heard and presenting evidence in respect of the complaint if the member is given not less than seven days notice, in writing, of the time and place at which they may be heard, and present evidence together with a description of the complaint and evidence against them.
 A member may be represented by Counsel at such time.

 (4) The Executive may reprimand, fine, suspend, remove from office, or expel any member who it rules has committed a breach of the standards of conduct for membership in the Association.
 These penalties may be assessed in any combination.